 If a student does not meet any of the requirements within the specified period of time during the academic probation period, s/he may be dismissed and unable to enroll in subsequent terms.
 Students who do not meet the objectives of the class the first time are eligible to repeat the same level once.
 If a student does not meet the class outcomes a second time, s/he will be dismissed from the ESL Academy.

 During orientation days, students will be taken by a Student Assistant to the campus book store to purchase textbooks for the term.
 Books are required for the first day of classes.
-Students who have not purchased the required texts for class may be dismissed by their Specialists and not allowed to return until books have been bought.
+Students who have not purchased the required texts for class may be dismissed by their Instructors and not allowed to return until books have been bought.

 Returning or continuing students will receive a book list on the last day of classes (registration and graduation day) prior to the following term.
 Students must have all the required books on the first day of classes.
-Students who have not purchased the required texts for class may be dismissed by their Specialists and not allowed to return until books have been bought.
+Students who have not purchased the required texts for class may be dismissed by their Instructors and not allowed to return until books have been bought.